Foundations of Descriptive and Inferential Statistics: Operationalisation of latent variables: Likert's scaling method of summated item ratings

-\lb{ch9} The most frequently practiced method to date of operationalising {\bf latent variables} (such as ``social constructs'') in the {\bf Social Sciences} and {\bf Humanities} is due to the US-American psychologist \href{http://en.wikipedia.org/wiki/Rensis_Likert}{Rensis Likert's (1903--1981)}.
-In his 1932 paper \ct{lik1932}, which completed his thesis work for a Ph.D., he expressed the idea that {\bf latent variables} $X_{L}$, when they are perceived of as {\em one-dimensional\/} in nature, can be rendered measurable in a {\em quasi-metrical\/} fashion by means of the {\bf summated ratings} over an extended list of suitable {\bf indicator items} $X_{i}$ ($i=1,2,\ldots$).
-Such indicator items are often formulated as specific statements relating to the theoretical concepts underlying a particular 1--D latent variable $X_{L}$ to be measured, with respect to which test persons need to express their subjective level of agreement.
-A typical {\bf response scale} for the items $X_{i}$, providing the necessary item ratings, is given for instance by the 5--level ordinally ranked attributes of agreement\ expressing the size of the ``sample variance between subgroups'' in terms of multiples of the ``mean sample variance within subgroups''; it thus constitutes a relative measure.
+\lb{ch9} A sound \textbf{operationalisation} of ones's portfolio of \textbf{statistical variables} in quantitative--empirical research is key to a successful and effective application of \textbf{statistical methods of data analysis}, particularly in the \textbf{Social Sciences} and \textbf{Humanities}.
+The most frequently practiced method to date for operationalising \textbf{latent variables} (such as unobservable ``social constructs'') is due to the US-American psychologist \href{http://en.wikipedia.org/wiki/Rensis_Likert}{Rensis Likert's (1903--1981)}.
+In his 1932 paper \ct{lik1932}, which completed his thesis work for a Ph.D., he expressed the idea that \textbf{latent statistical variables}~$X_{L}$, when they may be perceived as \textit{one-dimensional} in nature, can be rendered measurable in a \textit{quasi-metrical} fashion by means of the \textbf{summated ratings} over an extended set of suitable and observable \textbf{indicator items} $X_{i}$ ($i=1,2,\ldots$), which, in order to ensure effectiveness, ought to be (i)~\textit{highly interdependent} and possess (ii)~\textit{high discriminatory power}.
+Such indicator items are often formulated as specific statements relating to the theoretical concept a particular one-dimensional latent variable~$X_{L}$ is supposed to capture, with respect to which test persons need to express their subjective level of agreement or, in different settings, indicate a specific subjective degree of intensity.
+A typical \textbf{item rating scale} for the indicator items~$X_{i}$, providing the necessary item ratings, is given for instance by the 5--level ordinally ranked attributes of agreement\ expressing the size of the ``sample variance between subgroups'' in terms of multiples of the ``mean sample variance within subgroups''; it thus constitutes a relative measure.
 A real effect of difference between subgroups is thus given when the non-negative numerator turns out to be significantly larger than the non-negative denominator.
-Mathematically, this statistical measure of deviations between the data and the null hypothesis is given by
+Mathematically, this statistical measure of deviations between the data and the null hypothesis is captured by the